What is dialogue?

 4. Vary the type of dialogue tags

 Although we love the classic “she said” and “said she” dialogue tags, relying on these all the time can start to weigh down your story.
-Try alternating between simple dialogue tags, descriptive action tags, and a few alternate verb dialogue tags here and there to keep your story from feeling too routine.
+Try alternating between dialogue tags, descriptive action tags, and a few alternate verb dialogue tags here and there to keep your story from feeling too routine.
+These can illustrate your characters’ body language and help reveal their underlying motivations.
 It will make your story feel more present and immersive than if you used “said” in every single line.

 5. Avoid using adverbs too frequently in dialogue tags